 The Warehouse Residency is Arts House’s main commissioning pathway for Deaf and Disability led projects developed at North Melbourne Town Hall.

-The Warehouse Residency centres and celebrates the development of new creative work led by Deaf and Disabled artists.
+The Warehouse Residency centres and celebrates the development of new creative work led by Deaf and Disabled artists from across Australia.

-Arts House and Arts Centre Melbourne support the intersectionality of lived experiences and strongly encourage Deaf and Disabled people who belong to additional marginalised communities such as First Nations, Black, People of Colour, and LGBTQIA+ to apply.
+Arts House support the intersectionality of lived experiences and strongly encourage Deaf and Disabled people who belong to additional marginalised communities such as First Nations, Black, People of Colour, and LGBTQIA+ to apply.

-The commission includes up to $30,000 residency fees, $10,000 producing fees, $5,000 access budget and $2,000 towards artistic peer support.
-Arts House and Arts Centre Melbourne also offer a range of bespoke professional and career development opportunities to selected artists to develop their practice whilst in residence.
+The commission includes up to $48,000, itemised into the following: $30,000 residency and creative fees, $10,000 producing and production fees, $6,000 access budget and $2,000 towards artistic peer support.
+We also offer bespoke professional development sessions to consider embedding creative access and build digital capacity.

-Outcomes of the residency include a work in progress showing during the residency period and participation in public artist talks during Alter State, 2 – 13 October 2024.
+Outcomes of the residency include a work in progress showing at the end of the residency period.

 To learn more about what drives Arts House programming and curatorial decisions, read about our commitments to inclusion via our Disability Inclusion Action Plan and Equity—Builder.